sefwanfojo/sqlquery/README.md

 # sqlquery
-It will  return a sq
+It will  return a sql query corresponding to the query asked by the user